 Spanish arrived in South America back in the late 1400s, with the first permanent Spanish-speaking settlement there (Cumaná in Venezuela) established in 1501.
 How many countries speak Spanish in South America today?
 Nine – out of a total of 13 countries.

-That leaves just four non-Spanish speaking countries in South America.
+That leaves just four non-Spanish-speaking countries in South America.
 Many businesses looking to trade across international borders within South America therefore make use of Spanish translation services in order to ensure the smooth flow of goods between the countries that speak Spanish and those that don’t.

 Few, if any, of those settling in Cumaná at the time would have foreseen the colossal impact that they were going to have on South America’s local languages.
 An impact only threatened in scale by the arrival of Portuguese…

 Hot on the heels of Spanish, Portuguese has 206 million speakers in South America.
-However, while Spanish speaking South America includes nine countries, Portuguese South America includes just one.
+However, while Spanish-speaking South America includes nine countries, Portuguese South America includes just one.
 Which South American country speaks Portuguese?
 Brazil, of course.

 Brazil is home to 205 million of the 206 million Portuguese speakers in South America.
-And while a couple of hundred thousand people in neighbouring Venezuela and Paraguay also speak Portuguese, Brazil is the only country in South America where Portuguese is the official language.
+And while a couple of hundred thousand people in neighboring Venezuela and Paraguay also speak Portuguese, Brazil is the only country in South America where Portuguese is the official language.
 As such, Portuguese translation services can come in handy for those who need to communicate with Brazilians but reside elsewhere in South America.

 The third most spoken language in South America, and the most spoken indigenous language there, is Quechua.
 With eight million speakers, it is one of the major languages in Latin America.